Zachrysia trinitaria

-Zachrysia trinitaria is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusc in the family Zachrysiidae.
+Zachrysia trinitaria is a species of land snail in the family Zachrysiidae.
+It is native to Cuba but established in the United States.

 Distribution

 This species is already established in the United States, and is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
 Therefore it has been suggested that this species be given top national quarantine significance in the USA.